Bussiereg/Bussiereg/README.md

   - Storing the scores on a Blockchain using smart contract.

 - 🤖 **[IRC](https://github.com/Bussiereg/ft_IRC)**
-  - Building an Internet RelaY Chat (IRC) server in C++.
+  - Building an Internet Relay Chat (IRC) server in C++.
   - Implementing JOIN, KICK, INVITE, MODE, PART, QUIT as functionnalies of our server according to the IRC protocol.
   - Creating two chatbots, one for playing and another one with the openAI API.

 - 🌀 **[Inception](https://github.com/Bussiereg/inception)**
   - Setting a lEMP stack(Linux, NGINX, MySQL, PHP) with Docker.
-  - Deploying a multi-container application with Docker commpose.
+  - Deploying a multi-container application with Docker compose.

 - 🐚 **[Minishell](https://github.com/Bussiereg/Minishell)**
   - Development of a Command-line interpreter in C.